-“Nature teaches you things that books cannot”.
+“Nature teaches you things that books cannot.”

-This being so, why have Asian and American trees been forced to keep their warning signs, while European trees have been able to do without them?
-To solve the mystery, the scientists expanded their study to focus on the geographic and climatic conditions in the recent history of the planet, and noticed a curious circumstance: in Europe the main mountain chains run from east to west, while in the Americas and Asia they go from north to south.
-We humans live in the Quaternary Glaciation, an ice age marked by glacial periods of intense cold, and other interglacial periods, like the present, with more moderate temperatures.
+So why have North American and Asian trees been forced to keep their warning signs, while European trees have been able to do without them?
+To unravel the mystery, the scientists broadened their focus to include geographical and climatic conditions in the planet’s recent history, and noticed a curious fact: in Europe, the main mountain ranges run from east to west, while in America and East Asia they run from north to south.
+We humans live in what is as known as the Quaternary glaciation, an ice age characterised by glacial periods of intense cold and interglacial periods, such as the present one, with more moderate temperatures.

 “From other studies on global climate change, especially in the Pleistocene, we knew that extinctions [due to cold] have been much stronger in Europe because of the direction of the mountains,” Lev-Yadun explains.
 In other words, North American species, including plant parasites, were able to migrate south during periods of extreme cold, while in Europe they were blocked by mountain ranges and trapped by the ice.
 Free from pests, European trees were able to avoid the costly burden of anthocyanin production.